 - Americolor Tulip Red.
 Obviously, this is my first tip 😉 Get this red here!!

 - Start with pink.
-But wait – you want to avoid pink, right?
+But wait - you want to avoid pink, right?
 Trust me on this.
-If you have pink gel coloring, another way to jump-start the red coloring is to first color your frosting pink.
-This gives the red a good “base” to go from.
+If you have pink gel coloring and you're in a time-crunch, another way to jump-start the red coloring is to first color your frosting pink.
+This gives the red a good "base" to go from.
 This is a tip I mentioned in my book, Cake Decorating for Beginners.
-I like to use Americolor Electric Pink – especially when going for a really vibrant bright red.
-Americolor Deep Pink will also work but it seems to have a slightly purple hue, so don’t use too much!
+I like to use Americolor Electric Pink - especially when going for a really vibrant bright red.
+Americolor Deep Pink will also work but it seems to have a slightly purple hue, so don't use too much!

 - Plan ahead.
-As with any deep/dark color combined with buttercream, you’ll want to mix it up and take plenty of time for the color to develop.
+As with any deep/dark color combined with buttercream, you'll want to mix it up and take plenty of time for the color to develop.
 It will always get darker with time!
-Start with a white buttercream.
+Start with white buttercream (or pink as mentioned above, if you like).
 Mix in red until you get it barely red enough, then cover it and let it sit for an hour or two for the color to develop.
-If it’s still not red enough, add more and again… let it sit as long as you can.
+If it's still not red enough, add more and again... let it sit as long as you can.
 I actually prefer to make my red buttercream a day before to really give it time to develop.
-I’ll go back to it every 1-2 hours and add more here and there until I get a true, bright red.
+I'll go back to it every 1-2 hours and add more here and there until I get a true, bright red.

 - Add more powdered sugar.
 If you've already panicked and added too much coloring and your frosting is starting to fall apart, you can often add more powdered sugar to thicken it up again.
 If you're using Americolor gel colors and you're following tip #1 about planning ahead, you shouldn't have this issue.
 But if you happen to add too much coloring and your frosting gets too runny or starts to separate, you can often mix in more powdered sugar to thicken it up again.
 There's one problem with this... the additional sugar may lighten the color again (which is not what you're going for).
 In my experience, this goes back to #1.
 If you've added so much color that your frosting is runny, you're probably not waiting for the color to fully develop.
 So add the powdered sugar to thicken it, then step back and WAIT for that color to come through.
 I'd be wiling to bet most red frosting can be saved this way!